 According to the U.S. Department of Housing and Urban Development (HUD), well over one million Americans currently have a reverse mortgage with more joining every day.
 However, some consumers still have misconceptions about reverse mortgages and how they work.
 To help you make an informed decision about using a reverse mortgage to support or improve your own financial outlook, we have put together a list of common questions we encounter about the safety and benefits of reverse mortgages.

-How do I qualify for a reverse mortgage that is federally insured by the FHA?
+How do I qualify for a federally insured reverse mortgage (HECM)?

 To be eligible for a reverse mortgage, the Federal Housing Administration (FHA) requires that at least one homeowner be age 62 or older.
 You must own your home outright or owe a small mortgage balance that can be paid off at closing with proceeds from the reverse loan, and you must live in the home.
 You are also required to receive a short consumer information counseling session to better understand the reverse mortgage facts prior to getting the loan.